mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 Then again this is just for testing purposes and have a better grasp of what could improve the behavior observed.

-What regards to the NIC configuration, it is useful to observe the statistics of the NIC at the moment of the issue, what counters increase from one reproduction to the next and build from there (we will cover this in step 4).
-Are the right offloadings that are needed supported by the NIC and enabled ?
-Are they working as expected ?
-For instance if using VxLAN/GENEVE tunneling or VLAN we want specific offloads to be enabled.
-Are we offloading flows ?
-Are there buffers like the RX ring properly sized ?
+At this point you should have gotten a good depiction of what the hardware and logical layouts look like and can observe how the problem description fits into it.

 ### 2. Reproduce it

 One of the first questions I normally ask is if there is a clear set of steps that can reproduce the problem.
 If so, it will simplify the formulation of an hypothesis considerably for you and any other involved party.
-This is a little short cut which is part of the initial observation phase.
-If there is one, great.
+I deem this little short cut is part of the initial observation phase.
+If there is one, then observe the system behaviour and statistics during the reproduction in contrast with the system under normal function and such would in many cases tell where to go next.
+Determine which recurrence, if it happens in only one system, in many, time patterns, every detail matters.
+Sometimes this is not possible as the problem only shows up sporadically and under unknown, apparently non-deterministic conditions.

-Determine which recurrence, if it happens in only one system, in many, time patterns, etc. Sometimes this is not possible as the problem only shows up sporadically and under unknown, apparently non-deterministic conditions.
+As example, under normal behaviour the system may not report any packets being dropped, but it does under heavy load, thus the problem will have to be observed during the reproduction to have better clarity of what is wrong.

 Some times it is just enough to use **iperf3** , **netperf** or similar tools to display the problem.
 Also often times is difficult to locate resources to reproduce a _production-like_ environment as it may use expensive equipment.
 Hence the use of virtual reproducers is a common case, unless the involved pieces of hardware are also part of the problem.

 For example lets say we have two running instances inside two different compute nodes and we want to measure the throughput between them as we suspect there is an anomaly.
 They belong to the same tenant and virtual network.
-In the simplest test I would run a single TCP_STREAM test as follows to measure the baseline throughput between the compute nodes.
+In the simplest test run a single TCP_STREAM test as follows to measure the baseline throughput between the compute nodes.

 On the _server_ instance:
 {% highlight shell %}